 We are Darrell & Merlene Anderson, and we have spent a majority of our lives in the purebred livestock industry.
 We had a very successful purebred Suffolk sheep flock in the early 1980’s.
 Darrell judged sheep shows from coast to coast and also served as one of the top auctioneers for sheep sales.
 He also served five years as President of the National Suffolk Sheep Association, during which time it was the largest sheep registry in the U.S.

 We currently reside on a small acreage near West Lafayette, Indiana.
-Darrell recently retired after 25 years as CEO of the National Swine Registry.
+Darrell retired in 2011, after 25 years as CEO of the National Swine Registry.

 We were first captivated by llamas when Darrell was asked to auctioneer the first “production sale” of llamas held in the U.S. in 1986.
 The sale was hosted by Dr. Ben Huff of Salem, Oregon and was very successful.
 While Darrell was selling 30 lots of llamas that averaged $22,000 each, Merlene was falling in love with these fascinating animals.

 We watched from the sidelines for many years while we were enjoying raising two wonderful sons.
 Then in the fall of 2000, we made our first investment in our foundation herd by purchasing three half sisters, whose sire later was named Grand National Champion.
 From this beginning, we have carefully added select females to our herd.

 Darrell has been blessed to serve as the auctioneer for most of the leading llama sales in the past 10 years, and has also judged many llama shows from coast to coast.
 Merlene enjoyed preparing the llamas for the show ring and was privileged to exhibit champions in many shows throughout the Midwest.